MYTHS ABOUT ROSACEA

 Rosacea is a very common skin disease; on average, ten patients per day seeing Dr. Alanen and Ildiko treat about 8 patients per day for the past 20 years with this condition in our clinic and in our online consultations.
-The Myths listed below reflect everyday patient interactions.
+The myths listed below reflect everyday patient interactions.
 You'll find that the best rosacea treatment is laser rosacea treatment.

 Rosacea can also affect the neck and the chest (confusingly referred to as "poikiloderma of Civatte" - don't be misled - it is the same thing…) as well as the eyes and in severe cases, the deep soft tissue of the nose (called rhinophyma).